plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 new plenigo.Checkout(purchase.purchaseId, { elementId: "plenigoCheckout" }).start();
 ```
 #### Deal with errors
-The plenigo checkout tries to finish every checkout successfully.
+The Frisbii Media checkout tries to finish every checkout successfully.
 But during communication with payment providers there are rare cases checkout may fail.
 In these cases additional event `plenigo.PurchaseFailed` is used.
 We recommend to restart checkout in these cases.
 ```javascript
 // Checkout finishes with a javascript-Event one have to listen to